NavehVH/Job-AI-Agent/README.md

 ### Intelligent Filtering and Analysis

 - AI-powered vetting: GPT reads the full job description and searches for experience indicators such as 0-2 years, new grad, student, or intern
-- Title override: misleading titles are ignored in favor of description-based analysis
 - Strict location filtering: only Israel-based roles are analyzed (Tel Aviv, Haifa, Yokneam, etc.)
 - Deduplication: an SQLite database ensures each job is stored only once, even if found via multiple sources